ProvocaTeach/web-devel-notes/Yesod_book/01_Basics/hello_world.md

 ### Foundation

-Every Yesod app has a foundation datatype.
+Every Yesod app has a **foundation datatype**.
 In this case, it was `HelloWorld`.

+The foundation datatype:

+ - Has the same name as the app (usually)
+ - Is an instance of the `Yesod` typeclass

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODg3NTMwOTcsLTg2Mjg4MDIzLDIxMj
-EyNTQzNDEsMjAwODE0MzM4MiwxOTc2NjA3NzYzLC05MjQyODAw
-NTcsNDMzMjI2NjAxLDEzNjM3MzExNiw1NjIwOTExMDEsLTEwNj
-QyOTgwNDNdfQ==
+eyJoaXN0b3J5IjpbMTM3Mzg4MzI3NSwtODYyODgwMjMsMjEyMT
+I1NDM0MSwyMDA4MTQzMzgyLDE5NzY2MDc3NjMsLTkyNDI4MDA1
+Nyw0MzMyMjY2MDEsMTM2MzczMTE2LDU2MjA5MTEwMSwtMTA2ND
+I5ODA0M119
 -->